lqc/confitura2018/README.md

 Server-side service with Flux/Redux
 ===================================

 This is a toy project exploring usefulness of the Flux/Redux in a server scenario.
+There is no real error handling in many parts.

 Building
 --------